Music of Ghana: Hip hop

-Afro Beats
+Afro beats

-In the late 2000’s, a new generation of artists introduced the Afro beats genere into the Ghana music scene which is mostly referred to as Afro-pop.
-The likes of 4x4 and Fuse ODG among others popularized it and it has become part of the Ghanaian music Culture.
+In the late 2000s, a new generation of artists introduced the Afrobeats genre into the Ghana music scene which is mostly referred to as Afro-pop.
+4x4 and Fuse ODG among others popularized it and it has become part of the Ghanaian music culture.

+Marches

+The Twelfth of July is an annual main parade of the Orange Order celebrated by the Grand Lodge of Ghana.

+Ghana Armed Forces Central Band, are a marching band, which performs at state functions and represents Ghana internationally.
+Marching bands also include various school and cadet bands, such as the KNUST Regimental Band.